 Top 10 Things People Look for in a New Home

 Most people look at more than just size and price when house hunting.
-If you’re thinking about buying a home or selling your current home, this short list should help get you started on things people look for in a new home!
+If you’re thinking about buying a home or selling your current home, this short list should help get you started on things people look for when you are in the process of shopping for a new home.

 You know what they say… location, location, location!
 And it’s true!
 If you are happy with the location of the house and the neighborhood is what you’ve always dreamed of than anything else about the house can most likely be fixed.
 You can change the countertops, but you can’t change the location.